Photography by Nix Weddings

 Sample Wedding Photo Timelines

 Every couple’s wedding day is unique.
-The guides below are based on a typical 8-hour photography collection where all your special moments unfold in one location, you’re excited for a first look, and you plan to have your ceremony under the open sky.
+The guides below are based on a typical 8-hour photography collection where all your special moments unfold in one location, and you plan to have your ceremony under the open sky.

 Bride and groom walking down the aisle after a wedding ceremony